scognito/funda-test/README.md

 ## Packages used

 * http for network requests
+* provider for simple state management
 * url_launcher for making calls and open external urls like google maps (see below)
 * get_it as service locator
 * flutter_html for render some fields that arrive in html format (like "waarde")

 I didn't added a video package for playing videos.
 I prefer to leave the app as simple as I can.

+There are a lot of possible nullable keys that come from API, so I've added the question mark for the ones needed for the purpouse of the app